How Much Do CT scans Increase the Risk of Cancer?

 - N – Nothing: What would occur if we did nothing at this moment?

 An MRI or an ultrasound can be an excellent choice if you’re looking for an alternative.
 Make careful to adjust the exposure limits for youngsters to reflect their smaller size and height.
-A CT scans slightly but significantly increase the lifetime risk of cancer.
+A CT scans slightly but significantly increases the lifetime risk of cancer.
 A person’s overall risk of getting cancer relies on several other factors, including lifestyle decisions, dietary practices, exposure to pollutants in the environment, and stress.
 However, it is sensible to minimize your risk whenever you can.